 By the end of the playback, vehicles will be set to autopilot, but pedestrians will stop.

-The recorder file includes information regarding actors.
+The recorder file includes information regarding many different elements.

 To start recording there is only need for a file name.
 Using